 Open Settings, tap on your Apple ID card at the top, select iCloud > Manage Storage > Backups.
 You’ll see a list of backups for your devices and can tap on the one for your iPhone to see when it was last backed up.

 To reset your iPhone go to General > Reset > Erase All Content and Settings.
-Once your iPhone restarts and begins the setup process, choose to restore from an iCloud backup and select the backup from before you erased your text message.
+Once your iPhone restarts and begins the setup process, choose to restore from an iCloud backup and select the backup that is dated prior to when you erased your text message.

 Recover deleted texts from an iTunes or Finder backup

-If you don’t want to rely on automatic iCloud backups, or don’t have enough iCloud storage space for them, you can back up your iPhone to your PC or Mac using iTunes (or Finder in macOS Catalina or later).
-Just as with the previous iCloud method, this requires having a backup from before you deleted the message and the resetting your phone, restoring from that backup.
+If you don’t want to rely on automatic iCloud backups, or don’t have enough iCloud storage space for them, you can back up your iPhone to your Mac using Finder (or to your PC with iTunes or Mac with macOS Mojave or earlier).
+Just as with the iCloud method, this requires having a backup from before you deleted the message and the resetting your phone, restoring from that backup.
 You’ll lose everything from after the backup.

 Connect your iPhone to the PC or Mac you’ve backed it up with.
 On a PC (or a Mac with an older version of macOS), launch iTunes.
 On a Mac with macOS Catalina or later, open Finder.
 In iTunes, click on the iPhone icon in the top left-hand corner.
 On a Mac running macOS Catalina or later, select your device from the left-hand menu bar in Finder.